prise-3d/Behavioral-online-study/docs/source/documentations.rst

 Other examples
 ~~~~~~~~~~~~~~

-Other examples of experiences are available within the project: examples_.
+Other examples of experiments are available within the project: examples_.

 .. _examples: https://github.com/prise-3d/behavioral-online-experiment/tree/master/experiments/experiments